EstelleGvl/unknownhands/pages/USER_GUIDE.md

 #### Text Export

-**Colophon Transcriptions:**
+**Colophon Transcriptions and translations:**
 - In Colophon Analysis Browse tab
 - Click copy-to-clipboard button
+- Each colophon has "Copy" buttons
-- Copies transcription or translation
+- Separate buttons for transcription and translation
+- Click to copy to clipboard
-- Paste directly into your research notes or documents
+- Paste into your documents for citation
+- Button shows "Copied!" confirmation

 **Transcription Search Results:**
-- Export search results as CSV
+- Export search results as TSV
 - Includes manuscript name, page, line number, and full text
 - Export filtered datasets to focus on your research corpus

-#### Multi-Format Export Strategy

-**For Research Papers:**
-1. Export filtered CSV data from Browse mode
-2. Create custom visualizations in R/Python
-3. Export high-res PNGs from platform for supplementary figures
-4. Cite data subsets with bookmarked URLs

-**For Presentations:**
-1. Export PNG images from all visualization tabs
-2. Use in PowerPoint/Keynote at full quality
-3. No need to resize (already high resolution)

-**For Posters:**
-1. Export SVG from Network (edit in Illustrator if needed)
-2. Export PNG from Maps, Trees, Codicology
-3. All exports meet 300 DPI minimum for printing

 **Technical Details:**
 - **PNG Resolution:** 3x scale factor (~300 DPI at typical display sizes)